How Does the Instagram Algorithm Work in 2023?

 Tip #10: Understand Your Audience

 You’ll need to understand your audience to effectively connect with them.
 Who are they?
-What are they interested in?
+What are their interests?
 Are they shopping on the platform?

-When it comes to Instagram, it’s essential to know the majority of users are between 18 and 34, but you still have the opportunity to connect with other age groups.
+On Instagram, the majority of users are between 18 and 34, but you still have the opportunity to connect with other age groups.
 The more information you have about your audience, the more you’ll be able to create content that effectively connects with them.

 Make Instagram Videos at Scale

-Mastering the Instagram algorithm requires quality and quantity.
-No matter the size of your marketing team, working with video creators and production teams can help you make the most of your video marketing strategy
+Any influencer can tell you that mastering the Instagram algorithm requires quality and quantity.
+No matter the size of your marketing team, working with video makers and production teams can help you make the most of your video marketing strategy

-Contact us today to get started with Instagram video production.
+Contact us today to learn more about Instagram video production.

 Instagram Algorithm: Final Thoughts